Energetic Nutrition

 Q. How do I know if I am estrogen dominant?

 A. Yes, even though a menopausal/postmenopausal woman may not be producing as much estrogen, she can still be exposed to xenoestrogens.
-Using Calcium D-Glucarate can be beneficial in eliminating unhealthy circulating estrogens.
-Additionally, progesterone production reduces at this time also which can cause an imbalance.
+Using Calcium d-Glucarate can be beneficial in eliminating unhealthy circulating estrogens.
+Additionally, the reduction of progesterone production during and after menopause contributes to this imbalance.

 Q. Should I have my hormones tested to determine if I am estrogen dominant?